CORONAVIRUS (COVID-19) IMPACT: LIVING HOPE INTERNATIONAL

 The kids and staff are doing well.

 Limits have been put in place regarding group meetings including activities related to Nations Church locations.
-Like many US churches, Nations Church has suspended in-person gatherings and are now streaming services for the time being.
-Off-campus outings and daily errands have been extremely limited and the campus is well-stocked for food and essential supplies.
+Like many US churches, Nations Church has suspended in-person gatherings and is now streaming services for the time being.
+Off-campus outings and daily errands have been extremely limited and the campus is well-stocked for food and essential supplies to last 3-4 weeks.
 Many staff missionaries are working remotely as their responsibilities allow.
 The children and staff are under strict protocols of hygiene and prevention per CDC guidelines.
-Some symptomatic kids and staff have been screened and quarantined by our medical professionals as a precautionary step.
-No cases of Coronavirus are confirmed nor suspected at the Living Hope Community.

 The United States and Mexico have agreed to restrict non-essential travel across our shared border.

 The Trump administration on March 20th, announced sweeping new travel restrictions between United States and Mexico to curb the spread of the coronavirus — it halted non-essential travel.

 At this time Esperanza Viva Youth Home campuses remain open but under strict protocols of hygiene and prevention.
 The CDC has issued a number of best practices and steps to take in the prevention of contracting or spreading the virus.
 Included in their advice are cautions for high-risk individuals to avoid travel.
 Living Hope International (LHI) agrees with this advice, despite it having the potential impact on our ministry partners and prospective visitors.